jerhon/developer-notes/docs/docker/linux-containers-on-windows.md

 https://blog.docker.com/2017/09/docker-official-images-now-multi-platform/

 In short, the build command now is aware of platforms, and the images it produces now identify which platforms they run on.
-Additionally, many of the base images in the docker repository now have
+Additionally, many of the base images in the docker repository now have be tagged with their respective platforms.

 # TODO(s)
 * Why is the linux VM still available?
 Is it possible to delete this when using LCOW?
 * Does this work with docker compose?
+* Talk about advancements in Windows Server 2019 and the semi-annual release channel.